 For 10 weeks, participants sign on once a week for class discussions and assignments.
 Faculty members from each university attend the live sessions and help facilitate small group discussions in virtual breakout rooms as well as occasional extracurricular sessions.

-USC assistant professors of preventive medicine Shubha Kumar, PhD, MPH, Master of Public Health online program director; and Mellissa Withers, PhD, MHS, APRU Global Health Program manager, developed the courses based on a model developed with a colleague from the University of California, Irvine—Terry Schmidt, DrHA.
+USC assistant professors of Population and Public Health Sciences Shubha Kumar, PhD, MPH, Master of Public Health online program director; and Mellissa Withers, PhD, MHS, APRU Global Health Program manager, developed the courses based on a model developed with a colleague from the University of California, Irvine—Terry Schmidt, DrHA.
 Through meticulous planning, Kumar and Withers coordinate the curriculum, schedule, guest speakers and assignments.

 “Distance education technology allows us to give students a truly global, collaborative experience without the time and expense of travel,” Withers said.